This page has an average rating of %r out of 5 stars based on a total of %t ratings

 CHF 50 to CHF 80 per month

-Around 12 years old is a good time to introduce a “The link will open in a new window salary” (in German) for your child.
+Around 12 years old is a good time to introduce a youth salary for your child.
 With this set monthly amount in addition to pocket money, young people take on responsibility for a portion of their living costs.

 Pocket money should not be used as a means of education and should be paid regardless of behaviour or performance at school.
 Extra work around the house can be rewarded with a “bonus”, however normal daily help should go without saying and not be rewarded.